springernature/frontend-playbook/accessibility/common-remediations.md

 #### What's the problem?

-Elements with no semantics (`<div>`s and `<span>`s) have been used instead of elements with the correct semantics.
+HTML elements with no semantics (`<div>`s and `<span>`s) have been used instead of elements with the correct semantics.
 The elements may be styled with CSS to look like semantic elements, and/or have JavaScript functionality attached that makes them perform in a similar way to a native element, but the correct native element has not been used.

 #### Who's affected by the problem?